 Rendering of the Walker Park splash Pad / RJR Enterprises, Inc.

-Kids and families visiting Walker Park should have a new way to play and cool off this year.
+Kids and families visiting Walker Park should soon have a new way to play and cool off.

 Members of the City Council on Tuesday approved a $370,000 contract with RJR Enterprises, Inc. to construct a splash pad at the south Fayetteville park.
 The project also includes a new restroom facility.